urbanairship/urbanairship-cordova/README.md

 to get proper analytics.
 See [Instrumenting Android Analytics](http://docs.urbanairship.com/build/android_features.html#setting-up-analytics-minor-assembly-required).

-1. Copy www/PushNotification.js into the project's www directory
+1. Copy www/UrbanAirship.js into the project's www directory

-1. Require the PushNotification module `var PushNotification = cordova.require('<Path to PushNotification.js>')`
+1. Require the UrbanAirship module `var UrbanAirship = cordova.require('<Path to UrbanAirship.js>')`

 ## Example
-A full example can be found in Examples.
+A full example can be found in Example.
 To run it, copy the files:
 - Example/index.html to www/index.html
 - Example/css/* to www/css
 - Example/js/* to www/js